USS Theodore Roosevelt (CVN 71) Deployment FY 2018

 |0

-This work, USS Theodore Roosevelt (CVN 71) Deployment FY 2018 [Image 1 of 70], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Theodore Roosevelt (CVN 71) Deployment FY 2018, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT